TritonDataCenter/jsstyle/README.md

 ## Status

-No known bugs.
 No new features planned.
+The biggest known issue is that jsstyle doesn't grok regexes, so you usually need to wrap these in JSSTYLED comments (see below).

 ## Usage